jpreston-alt/React-Employee-Directory/README.md

 # [Employee-Directory](https://jpreston-alt.github.io/React-Employee-Directory/)

 ## Description
-Employee Directory was built for the user that wants to be able to view their entire employee directory at once, and have quick access to employee information.
+This application allows the user to view their employee directory, and have easy access to employee information.
+In order to allow the user quick access to employee information, they are able to sort employees in ascending or descending order in each of the following categories: name, phone number, email, and date of birth.
+They may also filter and find specific employess by searching for an employee's name in the search box.

-This application was built with React, and it taught me alot about breaking up an application's UI into components, managing component state, and responding to user events.
-It pulls 200 employees from the Random User API and allows the user to filter employees by name, or sort them by category.
+Employee Directory was built with React and utilizes Create React App as a boilerplate.
+It uses axios to pull 200 randomly generated employees from [the Random User API](https://randomuser.me/).
+Building this application from scratch taught me a lot about working with React and how to break up an application's UI into components, manage component state, and respond to user events.

 ## Technologies
 * HTML